 • After rubbing with a brush or steel wool, you can finish with 80-grit sandpaper.
 I do this by hand, but an electric hand sander apparently works well for this, too.

 • Vinegar will help remove rust, so you might try rubbing a bit of it into those rusty spots.
-Another option is to soak the rusty tool in vinegar water (half and half solution) overnight, then rub with steel wool, wash with soapy water, rinse well, and dry thoroughly.
+Another option is to soak the rusty tool in vinegar water (half and half solution) overnight, then rub with steel wool, wash with soapy water, rinse well, and, finally, dry thoroughly.

 • Strong black tea also helps banish rust on hand tools.
 Simply plunge the tools in a pot of the brewed tea and let them sit for a few hours.
 When they come out, you should be able to wipe off the rust with a clean rag.
-Again, wash, rinse, and dry well.
+Again, wash, rinse, and finish by drying well.

-Once per season, or whenever you’re feeling especially appreciative of your tools, you can give them some extra TLC:
+Once per season, or whenever you’re feeling especially appreciative of your tools, you take your garden tool care a step further with some extra TLC:

-• Take your tools apart (unscrew the nut that holds them together).
+• First take your tools apart (unscrew the nut that holds them together).
 Soak any rusty parts in a half vinegar/half water solution or a brew of strong black tea (see above).
 Wash all the pieces in soapy water.

 • Rinse and dry each piece well, rub with oil, then reassemble.

 • Notice how the wood handles of your tools get rough over time?
 That’s because moisture raises the grain of the wood.
-Simply sand them with medium (80) grit sandpaper, followed by a finer grit (120-150).
+To smooth them, simply sand with medium (80) grit sandpaper, followed by a finer grit (120-150).
 Once sanded, dust off the sanding dust and rub the wooden handles with oil; this will provide a nice finish and also help prevent drying and cracking.

 • It’s okay to tape any cracks in handles with strong tape—as long as it won’t be dangerous if the tape gives and the handle breaks.
 (Imagine an axe head falling out of a broken handle on your best swing.)